Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/12 - ActiveRecord/README.md

 ----------
 The Fellow understands the function of Active Record within the Rails framework, and how it allows their application to interact with a database.

-Active Record is one of the seven Ruby gems working harmoniously together to make up the rails framework.
-It takes care of all the database related stuff.
-It's known as an "ORM".
-ORM stands for Object-Relational-Mapping.
-It basically means that Active Record takes data which is stored in a database table using rows and columns, which needs to be modified or retrieved by writing SQL statements (if you're using a SQL database), and it lets you interact with that data as though it was a normal Ruby object.

 Outputs
 ----------
 After attaining this skill, and as a demonstration of it, I should be able to lay out the data architecture I would need to implement to build a Rails app that enables users to post and follow other users.